 What Are My Rights as a Trust Beneficiary?

-Although trusts are designed to operate without any court supervision, trust beneficiaries have the right to file suit to enforce the express terms of the trust, as well as to enforce the legal duties owed to them by the trustee, referred to as “fiduciary duties.”
+Although trusts are designed to operate without any court supervision, trust beneficiaries have the right to file suit to enforce the express terms of the trust and enforce the legal duties owed to them by the trustee, referred to as “fiduciary duties.”

-A fiduciary duty is a legal and ethical commitment made by a trustee to act in the best interests of the beneficiary and manage the trust in a responsible manner.
+A fiduciary duty is a trustee’s legal and ethical commitment to act in the beneficiary’s best interests and manage the trust responsibly.
 Among these fiduciary duties owed to each beneficiary (including “remainder beneficiaries” who have only a future right to income or principal distributions) are the following:

 - Duty of full disclosure